trailyapp/dev-challenge/README.md

 ## How To
 ### Project Setup
-1. Create a PRIVATE repository using this template.
+1. Use this repository template to create a private repository.
 2. Clone your repository.
 2. Install the dependencies: `npm install`
 4. Compiles and hot-reloads for development: `npm run serve`